Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 * A consequence is the action to be performed when the trigger is met and the condition\(s\) evaluates to `true`.
 * A rule is a set of conditions and the associated consequence\(s\).
 * A triggering event is the event that started the rule evaluation.
 The Adobe Experience Platform Mobile SDK evaluates each rule configured in Adobe Launch for the current event processed by the Event Hub.
-* Rules engine is the system that processes the mobile rules configured in Adobe Launch and triggers the associated actions if the conditions are met.
+* Rules engine is the system that processes the mobile rules configured in Adobe Launch and initiates the associated actions if the conditions are met.
 * An Asset is an opaque data blob that is needed by a specific consequence.

 ## Rules delivery